What Are Adjective Clauses?

 Relative pronouns can serve different grammatical functions in the sentence:

 It was my friend

 Elliptical Relative Pronoun

-Sometimes when 'that' is the object of the relative clause, we can omit it.
+Sometimes, when the object of the relative clause is 'that', we can omit it without changing the meaning of the sentence.
 The technical name for a missing relative pronoun is an elliptical relative pronoun.